 What are the Best Toys for an Autistic Child?

-You might want to know how sensorial toys help autism.
+The best toys for an autistic child are sensorial toys.
 Because children with autism often have difficulty with their senses, sensory toys are in fact extra helpful.
 Sensory toys engage the senses: what you see, hear, taste, touch, smell, but also how you move your body and head and even how you feel “inside”.
 There are many autism sensory products, sensory tools and sensory toys available.

 Let’s go through the senses and describe and example of a sensory toy for each.